garylirocks/quickrefs/azure-sql.markdown

   - VMs in different AZs offer better availability, but a greater network latency
 - An AG could be across different Azure regions (for disaster recovery)
 - One primary replica, secondaries could be either sync or async
+- Same WSFC can support multiple AGs
 - Networking:
   - AG has its own name and IP, used for connection
   - Direct connection to an instances is also possible
+  - Need an ILB
 - Azure only scenario

   <img src="./images/azure_sql-server-on-azure-vm-availability-group.png" width="400" alt="Always On availability group overview" />